SVAG-Bench: A Large-Scale Benchmark for Multi-Instance Spatio-temporal Video Action Grounding: Introduction

-A comparison of dataset statistics is presented in Table~\ref{tab:dataset_comparison}.
+To operationalize SVAG, we introduce \textbf{SVAG-Bench}, a large-scale benchmark built exclusively around \emph{action-centric} queries.
+Where prior datasets ask ``which object matches this description?'', SVAG-Bench asks ``which objects are doing this, where and for how long?''
+This shift in question type drives a fundamentally different reasoning demand: models must understand motion patterns, temporal evolution, and inter-object interactions rather than static appearance.
+The dataset contains 9,781 manually annotated video-query pairs covering 480 distinct action verbs; query augmentation via GPT-3.5~\cite{openai2023} expands this to 19,590 records encompassing 903 unique verbs, ranging from atomic actions (\textit{The person walks inside the boat}) to complex multi-actor interactions (\textit{The horse which runs past other horses in a race}).
+A statistical comparison with existing datasets is presented in Table~\ref{tab:dataset_comparison}.
+With an average of 28.5 queries per video, roughly $7\times$ the average density of prior benchmarks, SVAG-Bench enables fine-grained evaluation of temporal overlap, multi-actor disambiguation, and action compositionality that existing resources cannot support.

 Datasets such as Refer-Youtube-VOS and GroOT belong to the \textit{spatial grounding} domain, while VidSTG and HC-STVG address \textit{spatio-temporal grounding} with a single referent per query.
-On average, these benchmarks contain only {3.82 queries per video}, indicating sparse supervision and limited linguistic diversity.
-In contrast, {SVAG-Bench} provides {28.47 queries per video}, offering significantly denser annotations across queries, tracks, and actions.
-This high annotation density enables fine-grained evaluation of temporal overlap, multi-actor disambiguation, and action compositionality—key aspects of robust video understanding.
+On average, these benchmarks contain only {3.8 queries per video}, indicating sparse supervision and limited linguistic diversity.
+In contrast, SVAG-Bench provides {28.5 queries per video}, offering significantly denser annotations across queries, tracks, and actions.
+This high annotation density enables fine-grained evaluation of temporal overlap, multi-actor disambiguation, and action compositionality.
 Further details of the annotation pipeline, statistics, and taxonomy are discussed in Section~\ref{sec:dataset}.

+We believe that benchmarks which demand joint spatio-temporal action understanding are not merely useful additions to the video understanding community; they are necessary infrastructure for embodied AI research~\cite{gu2024context, khoreva2019video, nagaraja2016modeling, wu2023referring}.
+A robot that can parse ``stop the person running toward the train'' must solve exactly the problem SVAG formalizes: it must ground an action description to a specific actor, locate that actor spatially, and determine when the described event is occurring.
+As foundation models are increasingly integrated into robotic perception pipelines, the demand for standardized evaluations of this joint capability will only grow.
+SVAG-Bench is designed to serve as that standard.
+We have open-sourced the dataset, model, and evaluation toolkit for further improvement of Embodied AI.

-\paragraph{Summary of Contributions.}
+\textbf{Summary of Contributions.}